AdaCore/why3/doc/whyml.rst

 -  The man who smokes Blends has a neighbour who drinks water.

-The question is: what is the nationality of the fish’s owner?
+The question is: What is the nationality of the fish’s owner?

 We start by introducing a general-purpose theory defining the notion of *bijection*, as two abstract types together with two functions from one